stfc/PSyclone/doc/psyclone_script.rst

 If PSyclone is being used to transform Kernels then the location to write these to is specified using the ``-okern <directory>`` option.
 If this is not supplied then they are written to the current working directory.
-In addition, the user can use the ``--ktrans`` option to specify the action to take when a kernel of the same name is already present in the selected output directory.
-If ``clobber`` is specified then PSyclone will overwrite any kernel of the same name.
-If ``noclobber`` is specified then PSyclone will re-name any transformed kernel that would clash with any of those already present in the output directory.
+By default, PSyclone will overwrite any kernel of the same name in that directory.
+To change this behaviour, the user can use the ``--no_kernel_clobber`` option.
+This causes PSyclone to re-name any transformed kernel that would clash with any of those already present in the output directory.

 Algorithm files with no invokes
 -------------------------------